Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 Difference between a lawyer and attorney -ethics and code of conduct

-Both attorneys and lawyers are bound by professional etiquette and code of conduct in the legal profession.
+Both attorneys and lawyers are bound by professional etiquette and a code of conduct in the legal profession.

 They are all required to discharge their duties with a high level of integrity, respect, honesty, confidentiality, and competence.